 Applications are now closed.
+Please check back in the fall for the 2017 competition, for which proposals will be due in January.
 Thank you for your interest in The Reporting Award.

 The Reporting Award provides support of up to $12,500 for a work of journalism in any medium on significant underreported subjects in the public interest.
 In establishing the award, the Carter Journalism Institute’s faculty cited the need for encouraging enterprise journalism during a time of extensive layoffs and budget cuts throughout the journalism industry.
 The Institute will select up to two winners of the Reporting Award.
 The maximum amount ($12,500) is divided into two payments–$2,500 on acceptance of the proposal, and the balance paid upon completion (see About the Award for full details).

 The Reporting Award’s first recipient, Sarah Stillman, returned to Iraq — and made her first trip to Afghanistan — to pursue an investigative reporting project on the wars’ third-country nationals.
 The resulting piece, “The Invisible Army,” appeared in the June 6, 2011, issue of The New Yorker and won the 2012 National Magazine Award among others.
 Sarah has since become a staff writer at The New Yorker.

 Here’s what Sarah has to say about winning the award: